 Tagged with · Leave a Comment

-If you are already a registered organ donor join the movement and encourage your friends and family to sign up this month.
-April is dedicated to the stories of those who have benefited from organ donation.
-Let’s celebrate donors past and present and encourage new ones!
+We hope you are already a registered organ donor but if not please sign up online.
+If you are support the movement and encourage your family and friends to spread the word and sign up this month.
+April is a time to reflect upon and celebrate those who have regained their lives and benefited positively from organ and tissue donation.
+Let’s support donors past and present and work to encourage and educate new ones!

 Please share the #4Eva campaign! – Bria